gyorilab/mira/docs/index.md

   epidemiology model, but don't have accompanying parameters, we can add pet specific parameters with values for simulation purposes.

+**Example: Add a new parameter with a value to the template model**
 ```python
 from mira.examples.sir import sir